TSS-itss/TSS-Server/README.md

 # TSS-Server
 # TSS Server

-TSS Server is used to host api and render pwa to client.
+TSS Server is used to host api and render pwa to client..

 ## Installation